jdpc02/ps/README.md

 ###### Git Related:
 **Building a new repo:**
-    1. Create a repo on Git
+    1. Create a repo on Git.

-    2. Create a new folder on your workstation (ie. /home/user/repo/)
+    2. Create a new folder on your workstation (ie. /home/user/repo/).

     3. Create a LICENSE and README.md file.
 Add content.

     4. git init
         ```bash
         $ git init
         Initialized empty Git repository in /home/modemusr/code/ps/.git/
         ```
     5. git add -f .

     6. git commit -am 'Initial commit for repo.'
         ```bash
         $ git commit -am 'Initial commit for repo.'